Search

 young woman looking at receipts and doing finances on laptop

 Here's how to clarify your financial goal into a SMART one.
-Think about what you want to accomplish and then ask yourself:
+Identify what you want to accomplish, and then ask yourself:

 • Is it specific?
-Think about the who, what, where, when and why of the goal that helps you hone the fine details.
+Consider the who, what, where, when and why of the goal.

 • Is it measurable?
-Having a goal where you can identify progress lets you celebrate when you make advancements or to course-correct when you need it.
+Being able to quantify your progress lets you celebrate when you gain ground and course-correct when you don't.

 • Is it achievable?
 Review how realistic your goals are, especially as they fit into the rest of your finances.

 • Is it relevant?
-Define why the goal means something to you so you're motivated by purpose.
-It can help to align it with your values.
+Define why the goal means something to you, so you're motivated by your values and purpose.

 • Is it time-bound?
-Setting a time limit helps make your goal feel more deadline-driven, be it three months or decades from now.
+Setting a time limit helps your goal feel more deadline-driven and gives you a hard date to work toward.

-With your purpose-driven mindset and clear objectives, you can address the more tangible aspects of your savings plan and learn how to save up money fast for specific goals.
+Once you have a purpose-driven mindset and clear financial objectives, you're ready to take action.
+It's time to learn how to save money fast for specific goals.

-The first step to saving money?
-Look at your cash flow.
-Track all of your income and expenses each month.
-It's a vital part of budgeting basics, and it lets you discover how you spend money each month and identify any potential red-flag spending habits to change.
+• Track your spending.
+The first step is to track all of your income and expenses each month.
+It's a vital part of budgeting basics, and it lets you discover how you use your money.

 • The 50/30/20 system, where you divide your budget into needs, wants and savings.
-There are several variations on this portioning approach that you can try, too.
+This approach offers several variations you can try.

 • Zero-based budgeting, which allocates every dollar of your income to specific expenses and savings.
 This may be a good fit if you enjoy precision.

-• Envelope budgeting, in which you physically place cash in envelopes marked for their purpose.
+• Envelope budgeting, in which you physically place cash in envelopes marked for a specific purpose.
 This is a hands-on way to divide and distribute your money.

 • No-budget budgeting, where you set aside a fixed portion of your income for savings, then pay out your fixed expenses.
 What remains can be used however you like.